Why Should Veterans go Into the STEM Field?

 GI Bill Extension?

-The Most Military Friendly Engineering Programs in the US:
+The Most Military Friendly Engineering Programs

 – A Student Veterans of America chapter